jaffster595/DB-Auto-Org-Chart/README.md

 TBC - Will populate with real questions if/when they arise.

 ## Troubleshooting

+**Changes that I've made aren't updating on the chart:**
+Load the page with a fresh cache (Ctrl + F5) as your browser will be holding on to the old Javascript.

+**Problems with the search feature:**
+Navigate to /search-test to open search_test.html.
+Here you'll find various tools to check the status of your employee data and also to test the data directly from employee_data.json.

 TBC - Will populate if/when anybody has issues

 ## To-Do list